lightstep/lightstep-partner-toolkit/docs/otel/feature-flags.md

 # Feature Flags

-Adding OpenTelemetry spans to your feature flags implementation provides a **clear connection between the code, your product and engineering teams, and what your customers are seeing in production**.
+Connecting OpenTelemetry spans to your feature flags implementation provides a **clear connection between the code, your product and engineering teams, and what your customers are seeing in production**.
 The full context from OpenTelemetry removes the mystery when managing your deployments and customer experience.

 | What are you looking to do? |
 | ----- |